Indiana University has a zero-tolerance policy on trafficking in persons.

 On January 29, 2015, the U.S. Government released a final rule amending the Federal Acquisition Regulation (“FAR”).
 The final rule reflects changes to proposed amendments originally released in September 2013.
 The final rule is intended to implement Executive Order 13627 (“Strengthening Protections Against Trafficking in Persons in Federal Contracts”) and Title XVII of the National Defense Authorization Act for Fiscal Year 2013 (“Ending Trafficking in Government Contracting”).
 The stated purpose of the new regulation is to create a stronger framework for compliance by imposing additional requirements for awareness, compliance, and enforcement.

-For federal contracts and sub-contracts where the estimated value of the supplies acquired or services required to be performed outside the United States exceeds $500,000, the University Compliance Office can assist in creating a tailored compliance plan specific to the project.
+For federal contracts and sub-contracts where the estimated value of the supplies acquired or services required to be performed outside the United States exceeds $500,000, the University Compliance and Policy Office can assist in creating a tailored compliance plan specific to the project.

 There are a number of red flags, or indicators, which can help you identify human trafficking.
 Each “red flag” focuses on the traffickers' methods of control and can be broken down into categories: personal documents, wages, safety, freedom, and working and living conditions.

 When traffickers take victims' personal documents, such as identification papers and/or travel documents, this effectively restricts victims' freedom of movement and opportunity.

 Traffickers often control victims by prohibiting them from controlling their own money.
 Another method is not paying them what was promised.
 This makes it is more difficult to pay off debts, which means traffickers are able to exercise more control over the victims.
 Traffickers will also withhold pay completely for a victim's work.
 Control over a victim's pay can sometimes be the result of the victim working to pay off a debt.